TYPICAL AST TANKS SIZES AND CHARACTERISTICS:

 There are 4 basic types of vertical steel tanks:

-- Vertical steel tank with floating roof;
+- Vertical oil tank with floating roof;

 - Tanks with protective wall.

 These tanks are meant for storing products with relatively low volatility (saturated vapour pressure not more than 26.6 kPa), and the burning point exceeding 610С.
 Such tanks are often used for storing fuel oil, diesel fuel, kerosene oil of utility type, bitumen, flux, oils (including food oils) and water (firefighting tank and water stock tanks).
-Vertical steel tanks with fixed-site roof without pontoon may be applied in storing more volatile and inflammable products (saturated vapour pressure up to 93,3 kPa).
+Vertical steel tanks with fixed roof without pontoon may be applied in storing more volatile and inflammable products (saturated vapour pressure up to 93,3 kPa).
 In these cases the tanks are equipped with gas piping and the light end recovery apparatus.

-- Vertical steel tank with floating roof
+Vertical floating roof storage tanks.

 This version of tank implies the use of roof that floats on the stored product’s surface in full contact.
 The floatability of the roof is achieved by applying leak-proof frame bays or buckets.
 In an empty tank the roof is placed on special supporting structures, installed at the bottom.
 Rotation is avoided, because the guide columns are used.
 The disadvantage of the floating roof is to be seen in the possibility of the stored product’s contamination of precipitate.
 There are certain cases, when the rim seal of the roof may also freeze to the tank wall.
 Advantages of this construction scheme are mainly in the reduction of the product loss because of vaporization.